Ed Schilling

-Edmund C. Schilling Jr. (born January 4, 1966) is an American college basketball coach and former player who is the current Head Basketball Coach at Pepperdine University.
+Edmund C. Schilling Jr. (born January 4, 1966) is an American college basketball coach and former player who is the former head coach at Pepperdine University.
 Previously he served as the head coach of the Wright State Raiders.

 College career

 Schilling was a starting point guard at Miami (Ohio) for four years from 1984 to 1988.
 He holds the program's career assists record with 629.
 His teams made appearances in the NCAA Division I men's basketball tournament twice.

 Coaching career

 High school

 At age 22, Schilling began his coaching career in the high school ranks and has held three head coaching positions in high school.
 He was the head coach at Western Boone Junior-Senior High School from 1988 to 1991.
 The team had won one game the season before his arrival, and he posted records of 5–16, 11-10 and 15–7 in his three seasons.
 He moved to Logansport High School for 1991–95.

 He coached the United States for the McDonald's All-American Game in 1991 and was its youngest ever head coach.

 Following stints in the NBA and as a college assistant and head coach, Schilling returned to high school coaching from 2009 to 2013 at Park Tudor School, winning back-to-back IHSAA State Championships in 2011 and 2012, coaching future professionals Kevin "Yogi" Ferrell and Trevon Bluiett.